rlucioni/cs171-hw2-lucioni-renzo/README.md

 In this homework, we will dive deeper into using both Git and [GitHub](http://github.com/), the web-based service built on top of Git.
 We will be exploring graphs to better understand project activity and will iteratively produce node-link layouts of GitHub data.

-In a similar fashion to [Homework 1](https://github.com/CS171/HW1/) we won't start with building the actual visualization right away.
+Similar to [Homework 1](https://github.com/CS171/HW1/) we won't start with building the actual visualization right away.
 Instead, we are going to build up some background knowledge, which will be useful for the final visualization.

 ### Before Getting Started

-We recommend you start by reading the entirety of the homework.
+*Design Studio* - We recommend you start by reading the entirety of the homework.
 Problem 3 is a design problem and will be addressed during the design studio the week following the release of this homework.
 However, you can start sketching before and use those sketches for this homework, and of course for the design studio.

-Please fill out the feedback [form]( https://docs.google.com/forms/d/1JEv80HLauBCspeWzsYOoBcgWsGACuuIgee7am7Sf588/viewform) for homework 1.
+*Homework 1 Feedback* - Please fill out the feedback [form]( https://docs.google.com/forms/d/1JEv80HLauBCspeWzsYOoBcgWsGACuuIgee7am7Sf588/viewform) for homework 1.
 We would like to hear what you found engaging and measure the difficulty — your feedback allows us to balance tasks better.

 ### Warm up questions

-* Refresh your GitHub skills with [CS171 lab1](https://github.com/CS171/lab1/) instructions.
+* Refresh your GitHub skills by lookuing at [Lab 1](https://github.com/CS171/lab1/).
-* If you're not familiar, review [graph data structures](http://en.wikipedia.org/wiki/Graph_(abstract_data_type)) and its various [design variations](http://reference.wolfram.com/mathematica/guide/GraphsAndNetworks.html).
+* If you're not familiar, review [graph data structures](http://en.wikipedia.org/wiki/Graph_(abstract_data_type)) and its various [design variations](http://reference.wolfram.com/mathematica/guide/GraphsAndNetworks.html) as well as the lecture held on Feb.
+14.
 * Read the D3 chapters from [Scott Muray's book](http://chimera.labs.oreilly.com/books/1230000000345/index.html).

 ## Problem 1: Understanding GitHub Data
 *Answer the questions in a file [problem_1_answers.md](problem_1_answers.md).*

-As you may already know, GitHub tracks two types of data: the underlying Git revision data, such as forks or commits, and GitHub-specific "social" data, such as users avatar, favorite projects, and following/followers, among others.
+As you may already know, GitHub tracks two types of data: the underlying Git revision data, such as forks or commits, and GitHub-specific "social" data, such as users avatars, favorite projects, and following/followers, among others.

 GitHub provides two ways to access both revision and social data:

-* The GitHub API with raw data, for programmers.
+* The GitHub website, containing accessible information for use by humans.
-* The GitHub website, with a selection of data and a graphical presentation for everyone.
+* The GitHub API with raw data, for structured access by machines trhough programming languages.

 Note that not *all* social data are shared by GitHub, mostly for privacy reasons.

 ### GitHub API

-To access its raw data, GitHub provides a public API ([Application Programming Interface](http://en.wikipedia.org/wiki/Application_programming_interface)).
+To access its raw data, GitHub provides a public [Application Programming Interface (API)](http://en.wikipedia.org/wiki/Application_programming_interface).
 An API is a common interface for web sites (or software frameworks and libraries) to allow and control limited access to its database.
 It is usually well-documented (see the [GitHub API](http://developer.github.com/v3/)) and it is possible to use the API to query the database directly in a browser, just by supplying the correct URL.
 Here is an example of using the GitHub API to [query the Django repository](https://api.github.com/repos/django/django).

 A program can query the API in two ways:

-- By first downloading the data from the API, and then using it offline (online data changes won't be reflected in the downloaded data from that moment on).
+* By first downloading the data from the API, and then using it offline (changes on the servers won't be reflected in the downloaded data from that moment on).
-- By calling the API every time the programs runs (the data will be up-to-date at each API call).
+* By calling the API every time the programs runs (the data will be up-to-date at each API call).

 In both cases, you'll need to find the URL that corresponds to your query using the [GitHub API](http://developer.github.com/v3/).

-For instance, you can **download data** from GitHub by using the [curl](http://en.wikipedia.org/wiki/CURL) command line tool using the following syntax (see below).
-In case of a security error, use the `-k` parameter or use another way to download a file from the page (eg. use your browser).
+For instance, you can **download data** from GitHub by using the [curl](http://en.wikipedia.org/wiki/CURL) command line tool using the syntax shown below.
+In case of a security error, use the `-k` parameter or use another way to download a file from the page (e.g., use your browser).

 ```
 curl https://api.github.com/repos/django/django -o repos_django.json
 ```
-Your expected output is the following file (partial).
+Your should see output similar to the following (partial) example.
+The output given is in JSON, a common and convenient file format that works well with D3.
 To understand JSON formatting, read the [JSON documentation](http://www.json.org/).

 ```json
 {